osohq/oso/docs/using/examples/inheritance.rst

 ..
 TODO
   Finally, we saw how groups & inheritance can both be exploited to write flexible policies that accurately model our application's domain model.

+.. admonition:: What's next
+    :class: tip

+    * :doc:`Download oso </getting-started/download/index>` to apply this
+      technique in your app.
+    * Check out other :doc:`index`.